Ruan-pysoft/platformer/architecture.md

 If instead you want to know the implementation details, look in the `src/<module>.cpp` file.

+## Overview & Summary

+This is a simple platformer game implemented in C++ using the [Raylib](https://www.raylib.com/) library.
+It will be submitted as my semester project for CMPG121.

+The features of the game include:
+ - Deterministic physics
+ - Coyote time
+ - Level timers and personal best tracking (greatly increases fun and replayability)
+ - Image-based level loading

+The game is built around a `Game` object which manages `Scene`s such as menus or levels.

+Each `Scene` type implements its own `draw` and `update` function to handle physics, display, and user interaction.
+Levels are loaded from image files based on pre-defined tiles, and the player interacts with the level using a fixed-timestep physics simulation.
+Keyboard input is handled through the `InputManager` abstraction, which communicates with various `Action*` objects.

+Resource management is done entirely via RAII, with standard containers being used for memory allocations and handle types that deregister resources upon destructions.
+This entirely alleviates the need for manual memory management without introducing garbage collection, as well as simplifying other resource management concerns.
+The program loop handles inputs, physics updates/user interaction, drawing, and scene transitions in that order, and attempts to run at the game's target FPS (60).

 ## Memory/Resource Management

 Throughout the whole program, memory is never explicitly allocated or deleted using `new`/`delete`.
 Rather, when dynamic allocations are needed, standard collection structures from the C++ STL is used (such as `std::vector`, `std::string`, or `std::unordered_map`), or memory will be allocated using a `std::unique_ptr`.